 We love the 1178 especially:

-- On vocals – thanks to its fast attack/release, it adds a unique dynamic contour, very hard to reproduce with other compression technologies.
+- For vocals – thanks to its fast attack/release, it adds a unique dynamic contour, very hard to reproduce with other compression technologies.

 - On a bass guitar, in All Buttons mode or with a high ratio.

-- On Drum busses, doing parallel processing, more drastic/raw than the Mu.
+- On Drum busses, doing parallel processing, is more drastic/raw than the Mu.

 How Are You Able To Keep Your Plugins So CPU friendly?